rahulshah63/aleo-indexer-service/aleo-mm-indexer-example/README.md

     - `fields`: (Only for `value.kind: 'struct'`) Defines the fields within the custom struct.

 ## GraphQL API
 The generated GraphQL schema (schema.graphql) provides queries to fetch your indexed data.
-You can explore it using the GraphiQL IDE at http://localhost:4000/graphql.
+You can explore it using the GraphQL IDE at http://localhost:4000/graphql.

 Example Queries: